MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/create-edit-virtual-entities.md

 <a name="AddDataSource"></a>
 ## Add a data source to use for virtual entities
- Developers create a custom plug-in to use as the data provider for a virtual entity. <!--[!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Get started with virtual entities](https://docs.microsoft.com/dynamics365/#pivot=developer&panel=developer_sales).--> Alternatively, you can use the provided OData v4 Data Provider. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [OData v4 Data Provider configuration, requirements, and best practices](virtual-entity-odata-provider-requirements.md)
+ Developers create a custom plug-in to use as the data provider for a virtual entity.
+Alternatively, you can use the provided OData v4 Data Provider. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [OData v4 Data Provider configuration, requirements, and best practices](virtual-entity-odata-provider-requirements.md)

 1. Go to **Settings** > **Administration** > **Virtual Entity Data Sources**.